addrummond/jsockd/Readme.md

 When a source map is provided, each entry in the `"trace"` array (see previous section) includes a `"mapped"` property which is either `null` or an object with `"functionName"`, `"source"`, `"line"`, and `"column"` properties.
 These properties correspond to the original source code location of the error, as determined by the source map.

-It is recommended to use specify a source map only for development and testing purposes, as the code for computing source mapped back traces is not optimized for performance.
+It is recommended to specify a source map only for development and testing purposes, as the code for computing source mapped back traces is not optimized for performance.
 As long as you have a source map for your bundle, you always have the option of manually resolving the backtrace entries when looking at errors in production.

 ## 4. Building from source